MdAbuNafeeIbnaZahid/VehicleData-AMAG/README.md

 # How to run unit test

-1. Need to run `python -m unittest`
+1. Need to run `python -m unittest`  (It's added in gitlab ci as well)

 # Assumptions
 ## 1.